310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 You're the center of the show this time, so we'll do things just as you say!
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora v2 %}
 Ah, yeah.
 I'd love to, but we’ve been left to take care of a stall.
 We need to tidy it up, and then ask a vendor to take over.
 We can start rehearsing after that.
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki grin %}
 Ohh, you're doing a stall again!?
 I feel like it's become a custom of ours now!

 It's just like Ryuseitai!
 I like it!
 Ahh, this brings me back… Mikejima-san used to invite me to help out in stalls pretty often last year…♪
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata smile %}
-yes, the [rogue] would [often] invite me to festivals too when we were young. that is the only thing about him that has not changed since he was a [child], isn't it?
+yes, the [rogue] would [often] invite me to festivals too when we were young… that is the only thing about him that has not changed since he was a [child], isn't it?
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu v2 %}
 Hmm?
 I don't quite understand, but…

 We are going to sell Trickstar merchandise, as a repayment for their guidance this event.